Dan Kelly (bushranger): Cultural references

-The story of the Dan and Ned Kelly has been told many times.
+The story of Dan and Ned Kelly has been told many times.
 There have been more books written about the Kelly Gang than any other event in Australian history.
-The very first full-length film in the world, made in 1906, was The Story of the Kelly Gang.

-In the 2019 film True History of the Kelly Gang the part of Dan Kelly was played by Earl Cave, with Ned Kelly played by George MacKay.
-In the 2003 Ned Kelly movie starring Heath Ledger as Ned Kelly, the part of Dan Kelly was played by Irish actor Laurence Kinlan.
+Both Kellys have been portrayed many times on stage and screen.
+The very first feature-length film in the world, made in 1906, was The Story of the Kelly Gang.
+In the 2019 film True History of the Kelly Gang, the part of Dan Kelly was played by Earl Cave, with Ned Kelly played by George MacKay.
+In the 2003 film Ned Kelly, starring Heath Ledger as Ned Kelly, the part of Dan Kelly was played by Irish actor Laurence Kinlan.
 Allen Bickford portrayed Dan Kelly in the 1970 film Ned Kelly, with Mick Jagger as Ned Kelly.